Stirling-Tools/Stirling-Tools.github.io/docs/Installation/Mac.md

 ## Desktop Application (Recommended)

-**V2.0 brings a native Mac desktop experience** with all PDF tools available offline!
+Native Mac desktop app with all PDF tools available.

 ### What You Get